23 June 2022

-Sometsuke is painted with underglaze cobalt oxide, called "Gosu" in Japan, on a white porcelain base, and a transparent glaze is applied on top to produce a vivid blue color.
+Sometsuke is painted with underglaze cobalt oxide, called "Gosu" in Japan, on a white porcelain base, and a transparent glaze is applied on top to produce a dark blue color.
 When fired, the cobalt is baked into the glassy substance of the glaze so that it is no longer toxic.

-The Sometsuke with white porcelain has the beauty of the translucent white porcelain base itself, combined with the vivid cobalt blue coloring, the contrast of those colors are well-balanced and enhanced.
+The sometsuke with white porcelain has the beauty of the translucent white porcelain base itself, combined with the vivid cobalt blue coloring, the contrast of those colors are well-balanced and enhanced.